stonecharioteer/blog/source/index.rst

 among other things.
 Opinions posted here are my own and do not reflect those of any employer, past or present.

-.. admonition:: Update

-   As of August, 2022, this is no longer a blog.
-See :ref:`no-blog` for details.

 .. toctree::
    :caption: Meta